 Cups, tissues, wrappers and receipts have a way of collecting in cars.
 So, take a few minutes and clean out your door pockets, console, cupholders and trunk.
-Then, stock your car with COVID-19 protection essentials, including disposable masks, wipes and hand sanitizer.
 To keep everything in its place, consider investing in a handy car organizer.

 5. Check on your auto insurance.

 Why wait until your auto insurance policy is up for renewal to make sure you’re enjoying all the benefits you could be?
 Let spring be your reminder to check on your policy.
 Licensed CAA Insurance Agents provide complimentary policy reviews and you don’t even have to be a CAA Member to get one.
 Quotes are honoured for 60 days, so an advance review can help keep your renewal options open to ensure you enjoy as many benefits as you can.
-There’s more good news: if you’re a CAA Member, you’ll save up to 20% on CAA Auto Insurance2 and enjoy some other pretty great perks too.
-To get started on a quote, call 1-855-241-1831 or visit caasco.com/springinsurance.
+There’s more good news: if you’re a CAA Member, you’ll save up to 20%3 on CAA Auto Insurance and enjoy some other perks too.
+To get started on a quote, call 1-877-222-1717 or visit caasco.com/Spring2023.